MASILab/Synb0-DISCO/README.md

 # Synb0-DISCO
 This repository implements the paper "Synthesized b0 for diffusion distortion correction" and "Distortion correction of diffusion weighted MRI without reverse phase-encoding scans or field-maps".

-This tool aims to enable susceptibility distortion correction with historical and/or limited datasets that do not include specific sequences for distortion correctoin (i.e. reverse phase-encoded scans).
+This tool aims to enable susceptibility distortion correction with historical and/or limited datasets that do not include specific sequences for distortion correction (i.e. reverse phase-encoded scans).
 In short, we synthesize an "undistorted" b=0 image that matches the geometry of structural T1w images and also matches the contrast from diffusion images.
 We can then use this 'undistorted' image in standard pipelines (i.e. TOPUP) and tell the algorithm that this synthetic image has an infinite bandwidth.
 Note that the processing below enables both image synthesis, and also synthesis + full pipeline correction, if desired.

 For deployment we provide a docker container which uses the trained model to predict the undistorted b0 to be used in susceptability distortion correction for diffusion weighted MRI.
 Please use the following citation to refer to this work: